-The team of owner Phyllis Wyeth, trainer Michael Matz and Wyeth adviser Russell Jones met Tuesday at Matz’ Fair Hill, Md., barn and decided that since the Triple Crown is out, the horse could really use more time between races.
+The team of owner Phyllis Wyeth, trainer Michael Matz and Wyeth advisor Russell Jones met Tuesday at Matz's Fair Hill (Md.) barn and decided that since the Triple Crown is out, the horse could really use more time between races.
 So they will skip the May 19 Preakness and get Union Rags ready for the June 9 Belmont Stakes.

 "I hope we haven't ruined his will to win," Wyeth said.

 When you have a horse that is caught in traffic in consecutive races and unable to stride out, the horse can get discouraged.
 Time will tell on Union Rags.

 The big horse was back on the track Wednesday, jogging.

 "He was out in the paddock Tuesday, he's really good," Matz said.

 Matz called the Derby trip a "disaster."
 And he was right.
 The horse was so far back and took so much dirt from the horses in front of him that his eyes looked like slits by the time the race was over.
 If there was traffic to be found, Union Rags found it.
 He was running well at the finish, but was never really in the race.

 Matz figures that is now three seven-figure purse races where the horse had bad racing luck.
 Might have been able to handle the first two if Union Rags had won the Derby.